-5.5 Unique and overlapping features
+5.7 Unique and overlapping features

-Often an analysis batch is composed of different sample groups, such as different treatments, influent/effluent etc. In such scenarios it may be highly interesting to evaluate uniqueness or overlap between these samples.
+Often an analysis batch is composed of different sample groups, such as different treatments, influent/effluent etc. In such scenarios it may be interesting to evaluate uniqueness or overlap between these samples.
 Furthermore, extracting overlapping or unique features is a simple but effective prioritization strategy.

-functions can be used to extract overlapping and unique features between replicate groups, respectively.
-Both functions return a subset of the given featureGroups
+The overlap() and unique() functions can be used to extract overlapping and unique features between analyses or replicates.
+Both functions return a subset of the given featureGroups object.
+An overview of their arguments is given below.

-Argument | Function(s) | Remarks |
+| Argument | Function(s) | Remarks |

 which |

-unique() , overlap() |
+unique(), overlap() |

 relativeTo |